fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-_PodAutoScaler_ provides auto scaling functionality for scalable Kubernetes resource.
+_PodAutoScaler_ provides auto-scaling functionality for scalable Kubernetes resource.
 Multiple _Controllers_ can be defined on the _PodAutoScaler_ for performing scale-out or scale-in.
-The _PodAutoScaler_ interfaces with Kubernetes infrastructure APIs to perform auto scale.
+The _PodAutoScaler_ interfaces with Kubernetes infrastructure APIs to perform auto-scale.

 <dl>
 <dt>cooldown_override_percentage</dt>